-For these gluten free banana pancakes with blueberries, you will need
+How to make gluten free banana pancakes with blueberries

 - 3 small very ripe bananas